t11k/vending_machine/README.md

 ## Running

+Requires Ruby >= 2.6 to run.

-Clone the repository, install dependencies by running ``bundle install`` and finally execute simulator:
+Clone the repository, install dependencies by running `bundle install` and execute the simulator:

     $ ./exe/vending_machine